 For the first time, we’re able to experience a region we have been to before with fresh eyes.
 The adventure in Black 2 & White 2 begins two years after the previous games in a completely new area of Unova.
-I won’t spoil all the surprises, but expect to find five brand new towns, three brand new gyms, and tons of new routes and tunnels to explore plus nearly every area from the original games too.
-The amount of content in terms of game area is really unprecedented in a Pokémon game, and players like myself who have combed through Black & White for hundreds of hours will have loads of new places to explore.
-A couple new places worth mentioning are the Pokémon World Tournament, where you can battle past gym leaders from every region, and Pokéstar Studios where you can make Poké-films.
+I won’t spoil all the surprises, but expect to find five brand new towns, three brand new gyms, and tons of new routes and tunnels to explore (plus nearly every area from the original games).
+The amount of content in terms of game area is really unprecedented in a Pokémon game.
+Players like myself who have combed through Black & White for hundreds of hours will have loads of new places to explore.
+A couple new places worth mentioning are the Pokémon World Tournament– where you can battle past gym leaders from every region– and Pokéstar Studios, where you can make Poké-films.
 Making films is a fun little pursuit with a bit of depth, but the appeal doesn’t last too long.

 PokéStar Studios replaces the musicals from the previous games and sees you fight off against a giant robotic Tyranitar.

-Of course, with new areas comes new content, and perhaps one of the biggest innovations these games have is its connectivity.
+Of course, with new areas comes new content.
+Perhaps one of the biggest innovations these games have are in their connectivity.
 Trainers can now communicate with each other in dozens of ways, although not all of them are very useful.
-We see the return of the Pokémon Global Link and Dream World in addition to the seldom-used (at least by myself or anyone I know) C-Gear features from the original Black & White, and we now have Funfest Missions in the Entralink, minigames on the Xtransceiver, and the new Unova Link feature.
-The Funfest missions are mingames that involve running around towns and routes seeking certain items before your friends do.
-They’re quite forgettable and honestly don’t serve any purpose except for netting you some items, and the same goes for the Xtransceiver minigames as well.
+We see the return of the Pokémon Global Link and Dream World in addition to the seldom-used (at least by myself or anyone I know) C-Gear features from the original Black & White.
+We now have Funfest Missions in the Entralink, minigames on the Xtransceiver, and the new Unova Link feature.
+The Funfest missions are minigames that involve running around towns and routes seeking certain items before your friends do.
+They’re quite forgettable and honestly don’t serve any purpose except for netting you some items.
+The same goes for the Xtransceiver minigames as well.
 Why play these mediocre games with your friends when you could be battling or trading Pokémon?

 Besides all of these big changes, Black & White 2 also quietly added some little new features.
 For instance, if you’re using a repel and it runs out, the game will automatically ask you if you want to use another one.
 Likewise, Pokémon holding items can now simply move their items to other party members, and your bag now has an empty compartment that can be filled with whatever items you want for easy access.
 There’s also a new achievement system, and completing certain tasks– anything from saving a lot to using only normal types to take out the Elite Four– will earn you medals.
 These are cool to have, but sadly they don’t offer any advantages other than bragging rights.